-- Low: The task could be done last, like a pile of bricks that needs to be cleaned up.
+- Low: You can do this task last, like a pile of bricks that needs to be cleaned up, for example.

-- Medium: A noticeable issue, like a wall needing a touch-up due to noticeable scratches.
+- Medium: A noticeable issue, like a wall needing a touch-up due to scratches.

-- High: A task that needs to be tackled immediately, such as exposed wiring or a cracked mirror.
+- High: A task that you should tackle immediately, such as exposed wiring or a cracked mirror.

 Labeling what is an immediate priority and what can wait will help streamline the work to meet the required deadlines.

 Part of creating a punch list is knowing who will tackle what.
-For tasks that are of a high priority, it’s important to assign specialists.
-For example, an electrician should work on any electrical issues.
+For tasks that are of high priority, it’s important to assign specialists.
+For example, an electrician should work on any wiring issues.

 Who Is Responsible for the Punch List?

-- General Contractor: The general contractor is in charge of examining everything on the punch list, including understanding the details and tasks needed.
-The contractor should be the one to assign the tasks as they’ll be with the client during the walkthrough.
+- General Contractor: The general contractor is in charge of examining everything on the punch list, including understanding the details and tasks.
+The contractor should be the one to assign the tasks, as they’ll be with the client during the walkthrough.

 - Subcontractor: The subcontractor is responsible for the particular items on the list as assigned by the general contractor.
 Their job is to focus on the task(s) they are assigned and to regularly provide updates and concerns regarding the tasks at hand.